Complex-Value Spatio-temporal Graph Convolutional Neural Networks and its Applications to Electric Power Systems AI: Complex-Valued Spatio-Temporal Graph Convolution Neural Network

 where $\bm{x}\in \mathbb{C}^{\abs{\mathcal{V}}}$, $h_k\in \mathbb{C}$, $\mathbf{S}^k\in \mathbb{C}^{\abs{\mathcal{V}}\times \abs{\mathcal{V}}}$ and $\bm{w}\in \mathbb{C}^{\abs{\mathcal{V}}}$ are the complex values.
 Since, $\sigma(\cdot)$ takes as input complex values, there is significant flexibility in defining this operator in the complex plane.
 In the following, we refer to Complex ReLU (namely CReLU) as the simple complex activation that applies separate ReLUs on both of the real and the imaginary part of a neuron, i.e:

-This is a popular choice because the CReLU satisfies the Cauchy-Riemann equations when both the real and imaginary parts are at the same time either strictly positive or strictly negative \cite{trabelsi2018deep}.
-Empirically, we found this choice to be preferable to others in the literature.
+This is a popular choice because the CReLU satisfies the Cauchy-Riemann equations if both the real and imaginary parts are either strictly positive or strictly negative \cite{trabelsi2018deep}.
+Empirically, we found this choice to be preferable to other options proposed in the literature.

-Spatio-Temporal GCN are a special case of multiple features GCN.
+Spatio-Temporal GCN are a special case of {\it multiple features GCN}.
 Specifically, let $\mathbf{X} = [\bm{x}^1, \cdots, \bm{x}^F]$ and let us refer to the multiple channel outputs as $\mathbf{W} = [\bm{w}^1, \cdots, \bm{w}^G]$, where $F$ is the number of input features and $G$ is the number of output channels.
 A layer of multiple features GCN operates as follows:

 where these matrices include $ G \times F$ coefficient matrix $\mathbf{H}_{k}$ with entries $\left[\mathbf{H}_{k}\right]_{{fg}}=h_{k}^{f g}$, and $\mathbf{H}*_{\mathcal{G}}$ defines the notion of graph convolution operator based on the concept of spectral graph convolution.